Program

 Sébastien Rouault, EPFL

-Abstract: Modern machine learning architectures distinguish servers and workers.
-Typically, a $d$-dimensional model is hosted by a server and trained by $n$ workers, using a distributed \textit{stochastic gradient descent} (SGD) optimization scheme.
-At each SGD step, the goal is to estimate the gradient of a cost function.
-The simplest way to do this is to \emph{average} the gradients estimated by the workers.
-However, averaging is not resilient to even one single Byzantine failure of a worker.
 Many alternative \emph{gradient aggregation rules} (GARs) have recently been proposed to tolerate a maximum number $f$ of Byzantine workers.
 These GARs differ according to (1) the complexity of their computation time, (2) the maximal number of Byzantine workers despite which convergence can still be ensured (breakdown point), and (3) their accuracy, which can be captured by (3.1) their angular error, namely the angle with the true gradient, as well as (3.2) their ability to aggregate full gradients.
-In particular, many are not full gradients for they operate on each dimension separately, which results in a coordinate-wise blended gradient, leading to low accuracy in practical situations where the number ($s$) of workers that are actually Byzantine in an execution is small ($s<We propose \textsc{Aksel}, a new scalable median-based GAR with an optimal time complexity ($\mathcal{O}(n)$),
+In particular, many are not full gradients for they operate on each dimension separately, which results in a coordinate-wise blended gradient, leading to low accuracy in practical situations where the number ($s$) of workers that are actually Byzantine in an execution is small ($s<<f$).
+Essentially, this is because they do not aggregate full gradients.

 an optimal breakdown point ($n > 2f$) and the lowest upper bound on the \textit{expected angular error} ($\mathcal{O}(1)$) among \textit{full gradient} approaches.
 We also study the \textit{actual angular error} of \textsc{Aksel} when the gradient distribution is normal and show that it only grows in $\mathcal{O}(\log{n})$, which is the first logarithmic upper bound ever proven assuming an optimal breakdown point.
 We also report on an empirical evaluation of \textsc{Aksel} on various classification tasks, which we compare to alternative GARs against state-of-the-art attacks. \textsc{Aksel} is the only GAR reaching top accuracy when there is actually none or few Byzantine workers while maintaining a good defense even under the extreme case ($s=f$).
 For simplicity of presentation, we consider a scheme with a single server.
 However, as we explain in the paper, \textsc{Aksel} can also easily be adapted to multi-server architectures.